formatjs/formatjs/packages/website/docs/react-intl.md

 );
 ```

-**See:** The [**`<IntlProvider>` docs**](./Components.md#intlprovider) for more details.
+**See:** The [**`<IntlProvider>` docs**](react-intl/Components.md#intlprovider) for more details.

 ## Formatting Data

-React Intl has two ways to format data, through [React components][components] and its [API][api].
-The components provide an idiomatic-React way of integrating internationalization into a React app, and the `<Formatted*>` components have [benefits](./Components.md#why-components) over always using the imperative API directly.
+React Intl has two ways to format data, through [React components](react-intl/components.md) and its [API](react-intl/api.md).
+The components provide an idiomatic-React way of integrating internationalization into a React app, and the `<Formatted*>` components have [benefits](react-intl/Components.md#why-components) over always using the imperative API directly.
 The API should be used when your React component needs to format data to a string value where a React element is not suitable; e.g., a `title` or `aria` attribute, or for side-effect in `componentDidMount`.

-React Intl's imperative API is accessed via [**`injectIntl`**](API.md#injectintl), a High-Order Component (HOC) factory.
+React Intl's imperative API is accessed via [**`injectIntl`**](react-intl/API.md#injectintl), a High-Order Component (HOC) factory.
 It will wrap the passed-in React component with another React component which provides the imperative formatting API into the wrapped component via its `props`.
 (This is similar to the connect-to-stores pattern found in many Flux implementations.)

 Here's an example using `<IntlProvider>`, `<Formatted*>` components, and the imperative API to setup an i18n context and format data: